Wondering where to eat in Zagreb Croatia? Check out our Zagreb food guide to discover 40 of the best Zagreb restaurants, cafes, bars and markets.

 Time Restaurant & Bar is located at Petrinjska ul.
 7, 10000, Zagreb, Croatia.

-Grička Vještica is located at Vranyczanyeva ul.
+Grička Vještica was located at Vranyczanyeva ul.
 6, 10000, Zagreb, Croatia.
+It has permanently closed.

 A half-hour walk from the center of Zagreb will take you to Pri Zvoncu, a non-touristy restaurant serving excellent Croatian food to a steady crowd of local families and business people.
 Like most Croatian restaurants, Pri Zvoncu specializes in meat, though vegetable options are also available in a menu that reads like a “best of” list of Croatian food.